roytang/blog/content/replies/2013/06/cab1u26/index.md

 - explainlikeimfive
 ---

-When I say "this wire has 2 amperes", I just mean that if you measured the current in the wire at that time, it would be 2 amperes.\n\nI'm not sure if wires are rated that way.
+When I say "this wire has 2 amperes", I just mean that if you measured the current in the wire at that time, it would be 2 amperes.

+I'm not sure if wires are rated that way.
 (They probably are for safety purposes)